WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 Nothing takes your favorite recipes to the next level quite like fresh produce.
 However, gardening is intimidating for many beginners and can take up a lot of time in your already busy schedule.
 So, why not start from “scraps?”
 Veggie scraps, that is!

-Here are four veggies that are easy to “re-grow,” along with another tip to reduce food waste.
+Here are four veggies you can re-grow along with another tip to reduce food waste.

 Green Onions